 Settlement and asset services.
-Revenue derived from this revenue stream are in the form of transaction fees that are based on either volume or value of trading activity and subscription revenue.
+Revenue derived from this revenue stream are in the form of transaction fees and subscription revenue.
 The Company provides settlement services for equity, corporate and municipal debt trades and money market instruments in the United States of America.
 Asset Servicing includes a broad range of services for underwriting, custody, corporate actions, dividend, proxy and reorganization services, as well as the electronic registration and transfer of securities processing.

 Clearing services.
 Revenue derived from this revenue stream are in the form of transaction fees that are based on either the volume or value of trading activity.
-Services include the continuous net settlement of equity and corporate bonds, mortgage backed securities clearing, and government securities clearing.
+Services include the continuous net settlement of equity and corporate bonds, and the netting and settlement of mortgage backed securities clearing, and government securities clearing.